ncent-archive/ncent-SDK.js/README.md

 --- | --- | ---
-walletAddress | String | Valid public key / wallet identifier to which the new stamped tokens will be added tokenName | String | Name of the newly stamped tokens. numTokens | int | Integer representing the number of tokens that will be stamped into existance resolve | callback | Function called on success reject | callback | Function called on error
+walletAddress | String | Valid public key / wallet identifier to which the new stamped tokens will be added tokenName | String | Name of the newly stamped tokens. numTokens | int | Integer representing the number of tokens that will be stamped into existence

 - - - -
 <br />